 George Reid 3rd-ggf, (Fusilier 21st Regiment, Sydney Cove 1833, Perth 1835);

-Sarah Lynam 2nd-ggm, (servant to High Sheriff of NSW from Cork Ireland, James Pattison 1838);
+Sarah Lynam 2nd-ggm, (maid to High Sheriff of NSW, from Cork Ireland, James Pattison 1838);

 Archibald Smith 1st-ggf, (minister from Paisley, Eleutheria 1844);